dwivedimanshi06-stack/Manshi-Dwivedi/README.md

 Data Science    ██░░░░░░░░░

-This will keep changing as I learn more.
+This will change as I learn and gain more practical experience.

+📈 My Progress

+I believe that small improvements made consistently eventually lead to big results.

+My GitHub will grow alongside my skills — from basic Python programs and Excel exercises to more advanced Data Science projects.

+Learning → Building → Improving → Repeating 🚀

 🤝 Let's Connect